Outer Dark: Culla's journey

-After abandoning the child, Culla, trying to escape his sin, sets out across the country to find work.
+After abandoning the child, Culla tries to escape his sin and sets out across the country to find work.

 His first job is with a local squire, who puts him to work chopping wood, for which he is paid half a dollar.
-After he leaves it is found out that a pair of expensive boots have been stolen.
-Immediately blaming him, the squire pursues him.
-The squire is set upon by a trio and soon killed.
+After he leaves, it is discovered that a pair of expensive boots have been stolen.
+Immediately blaming Culla, the squire pursues him.
+The squire is set upon by an unknown trio of men and killed.

-Travelling to the town of Cheatham looking for work, it is found out that someone has desecrated three graves near the church.
-He is blamed and runs away from the town.
+Culla travels to the town of Cheatham looking for work, where someone has desecrated three graves near the church.
+Culla is blamed and runs away from the town.

-His next job is painting the roof of a barn a ways from Cheatham, but is found by law enforcement.
-Again forced to run away, he injures himself in flight.
-The trio going in wake of Culla finds the three men he assumes framed him for the desecration and kills them.
+His next job is painting the roof of a barn some distance from Cheatham, but he is found by law enforcement.
+Culla injures himself while fleeing.
+The trio following Culla find the men that framed him for the desecration and kill them.

-Further on his journey Culla finds an old man who gives him a drink of water and shows off his gun and hunting trophies.
+Culla finds an old man who gives him a drink of water and shows off his gun and hunting trophies.
 He invites Culla to stay and learn snake hunting from him.
 He refuses.
-The trio again shows up and kills the man.
+The trio again shows up and kill the man.

-His next stop is Preston Falls, where he finds employment digging graves.
-Returning to town for payment, he finds it abandoned of all life and quickly runs away from it.

-Culla tries to cross a river on a ferry with the ferryman and a man who came aboard on horseback.
-During their night crossing, the river surges too quickly and soon the ferryman, the man and the horse are killed.
-Near dawn, Culla is helped ashore by the trio that was following him, who suspect him of murdering the two men aboard the ferry.
-Culla is obliged to eat some of the strange, unknown meat from their fire and, threatening him, the men take his boots.
+In Preston Falls, Culla finds employment digging graves.
+Returning to town for payment, he finds it abandoned and quickly runs away from it.
+Culla tries to cross a river on a ferry with the ferryman and a man on horseback.
+During their night crossing, the river surges too quickly and the ferryman, the man and the horse are killed.
+Near dawn, Culla is helped ashore by the trio that have followed him.
+They suspect him of murdering the two men aboard the ferry.
+While in their company, Culla is obliged to eat strange meat from their fire.
+Ultimately, the men take his boots.

-Culla afterwards stumbles upon an apparently abandoned, unlocked home and takes refuge in it.
-In the morning, he is welcomed by an armed man who takes him to the squire, again accused of a crime, this time of trespassing.
+Culla stumbles upon an abandoned home and takes refuge in it.
+In the morning, he is apprehended by armed man who takes him to the squire, who again accuses him of a crime, this time of trespassing.
 He pleads guilty to this crime for a lighter sentence, and works off his fine.

-The final episode of his journey of false accusations is being accused on inciting a herd of pigs off a cliff and the murder of a young hog-driver.
-This time, to evade being executed, Culla jumps off a cliff himself into a river, injuring his leg.
+The final episode of his journey is his being accused of inciting a herd of pigs off a cliff, along with the murder of a young hog-driver.
+To evade being executed, Culla jumps off a cliff into a river, injuring his leg.
 Coming ashore, he again finds the trio, as well as his child (burned on one side of his body and missing an eye) and the body of the tinker.
 After accusing Culla of fathering and abandoning the child, the leader of the trio slays the baby, after which a companion appears to begin to eat it.